Shape the Regional Growth Strategy

 No Choice But to Buy a House

-by Lillian Martin, over 2 years ago
+by Lillian Martin, about 3 years ago

 My daughter and I arrived in Chilliwack in 1989 as a result of my having secured a teaching position at Fraser Valley College.
 With a bit of help from the bank of mom and some further help from a mortgage loan I purchased a home.
 The house was very affordable.
 My daughter and I settled into Sardis and began to make friends through work and school.
 Fast forward four years; my husband-to-be and I began dating.
 We moved in together about two years later.
 My husband's health issues meant we had to give up our home on Rockwell Drive and...
 Continue reading